 7. Rioja, Spain

 The world’s most beautiful wines and wineries can be found in the Spanish wine region of Rioja.
 Consider locations like Marques de Riscal, Bodegas LAN, and the cutting-edge Bodegas Ysios.
 When visiting Marques de Murrietta’s Ygay Castle in Rioja, you may explore a 19th-century foundational winery and then consume two wines paired with “degustation aperitifs” for about $42.
-Eating in La Rioja won’t set you back much money either; if you wander the ancient section of Logrono, you will find yourself snared in pintxo bars where a mini-sandwich rarely costs more than a few dollars.
+Eating in La Rioja won’t set you back much either; if you wander the ancient section of Logrono, you will find yourself snared in pintxo bars, where a mini-sandwich rarely costs more than a few dollars.